MaastrichtU-CDS/vertibayes/README.md

 During structure learning missing data will be replaced by mean mode values depending on the type of attribute.

+There are three ways to call the algorithm;

+1) With a predefined structure
+2) With a predefined structure that needs to be expanded by K2.
+This can also be used for attribute selection
+3) Without a predefined structure

 ### Input data:

 #### Handling a Hybird split